 The distinction between central and peripheral details is intuitive and commonsensical, and so is the reality that stress and trauma enhance the differential storage of central details over peripheral ones.

-And again, most people and even some memory researchers don’t understand that the impacts of stress and trauma on memory change over time.
+But most people, and even some memory researchers, don’t understand that the impacts of stress and trauma on memory change over time.